Mansion: 19th-century development

 The 19th century saw the continuation of the building of mansions in the United States and Europe.
-Built by self-made men, these were often smaller than those built by the old European aristocracy.
-These new builders of mansions did not confine themselves to just the then-fashionable Gothic tastes in architecture, but also experimented with 19th-century versions of older Renaissance and Tudoresque styles; The Breakers in Rhode Island is a fine example of American Renaissance revivalism.
+These mansions were often smaller than those built by the old European aristocracy.
+The new builders of mansions at the time explored new styles other than the Gothic tastes in architecture which were used often.
+They experimented with 19th-century versions of older Renaissance and Tudoresque styles; The Breakers in Rhode Island is an example of American Renaissance revivalism.

-During the 19th century, like the major thoroughfares of all important cities, Fifth Avenue in New York City, was lined with mansions.
-Many of these were designed by the leading architects of the day, often in European Gothic Revival style, and were built by families who were making their fortunes, and thus achieving their social aspirations.
-However, nearly all of these have now been demolished, thus depriving New York of a boulevard to rival, in the architectural sense, those in Paris, London or Rome—where the many large mansions and palazzi built or remodeled during this era still survive.
-Mansions built in the countryside were not spared either.
-One of the most spectacular estates of the U.S., Whitemarsh Hall, was demolished in 1980, along with its extensive gardens, to make way for suburban developments.
+During the 19th century, along with other streets in major cities, Fifth Avenue in New York City had many mansions.
+Many of these were designed by the leading architects of the day, often in European Gothic Revival style, and were built by families who were making their fortunes.
+However, nearly all of these have now been demolished.
+Whitemarsh Hall, a countryside estate in the U.S. was demolished in 1980, along with its extensive gardens, to make way for suburban developments.
+In Paris, London or Rome, many large mansions and palazzi built or remodeled during the era still survive.

 Grand Federal style mansions designed by Samuel McIntire inhabit an area that, in 2012, is the largest collection of 17th- and 18th-century structures in the United States of America.
 This district in Salem, Massachusetts, is called the McIntire Historic District with the center being Chestnut Street.
 McIntire's training came from his father and from books.
 He and his brothers, Joseph and Angler, began their careers as housewrights and carpenters while in their teens but, early on, Samuel's work caught the eye of Salem's pre-eminent merchant, Elias Hasket Derby.
 Over the next quarter century, McIntire built or remodelled a number of homes for Derby and members of his extended family.
-McIntire also worked occasionally on Derby's vessels, and wasn't averse to fixing a wagon or building a birdhouse if his patron so desired.
+McIntire also worked occasionally on Derby's vessels, and would fix a wagon or build a birdhouse if his patron desired.
 Hamilton Hall is a National Historic Landmark at 9 Chestnut Street in Salem, Massachusetts.
 Hamilton Hall was built in 1805 by Samuel McIntire and added to the National Register of Historic Places in 1970.
 "King" Derby's stamp of approval opened many other doors for McIntire, who went on to design and build mansions for John Gardner, Jerethmiel Peirce, Simon Forrester, and other wealthy Salem shipowners.
-He also built, on elegant Chestnut Street, a function hall (named for Alexander Hamilton) and church for the town's merchant class.
+He also built on Chestnut Street a function hall (named for Alexander Hamilton) and a church for the town's merchant class.
 McIntire also designed the former Salem Court House and Registry of Deeds.